 QC samples for macroinvertebrate laboratory analyses will be collected at 10% of total sample locations (Section 4.1).
 Duplicate samples will be collected to verify the precision and repeatability of the results obtained by a single set of field investigators.
-An overall report will describe all QC activities and analyses, as explained in Sections 4 and 7 of this QAPP.
+For each year of Round 4, an overall report will describe all QC activities and analyses, as explained in Sections 4 and 7 of this QAPP.
+This report will be included as an appendix in each annual report produced during Round 4.
 Summary statistics will include: